kubernetes-sigs/kernel-module-management/docs/mkdocs/documentation/configure.md

 #### `metrics.bindAddress`

 Determines the bind address for the metrics server.
-It will be defaulted to `:8080` if unspecified.
 Set this to "0" to disable the metrics server.
 Default value: `0.0.0.0:8443`.